Woman holding her right shoulder with her left hand near her neck.

 Adolescent scoliosis

-Adolescent scoliosis is a twisting of the spine.
+Adolescent scoliosis is a curvature of the spine.
 The cause is unclear.
-If the twisting remains, it has to be checked regularly.
+If the curvature is permanent, it has to be checked regularly.

 Vitamin D deficiency